-Established in 1960, the Honors Program at Moravian College provides qualified seniors the opportunity to pursue a yearlong intensive study of a subject of special interest.
+Established in 1960, the Honors Program at Moravian University provides qualified seniors the opportunity to pursue a yearlong intensive study of a subject of special interest.
 To participate in Honors, students must have an overall QPA of 3.0, with 3.3 in the proposed field of study.
 Usually, but not always, the project is in the student’s major.
 Applicants must propose the topic and secure the support of a faculty member (or members) to supervise the project.
 In the fall term of the senior year, Honors candidates carry out their research; in the spring, they prepare the Honors paper and defend their work before a panel of five faculty and staff members, one of whom may be from another institution.

 SOAR (Student Opportunities for Academic Research) provides stipends, travel allowances, and expenses for students engaged in research or creative activities through close interaction with a faculty mentor.
 The program helps Moravian students gain a better understanding of scholarship in their discipline, and fosters scholar-colleague relationships.
 SOAR stipends can be as high as $3,000 for summer work.

 Dr. Kin Cheung

 2016 Cheung, K. “명상연구의주제이동: 전문가에게서 초보자에게로[The Shift in Meditation Research Subjects from Experts to Novices].”
 In명상과치유[Meditation and Healing], edited by Nae Chang Han, The Institute of Mind Humanities Series 13, 235-253.
 Iskan, South Korea: Wonkwang University Press.

 2016 Cheung, K. Review of Buddhist Biology: Ancient Eastern Wisdom Meets Modern Western Science.
 By David P. Barash.
 Religious Studies Review 42, no. 3 (2016): 228.